★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

 Sika AG is a Swiss specialty chemicals company serving construction and industrial manufacturing end markets.
-Construction is the dominant segment (~86% of FY2024 sales) and benefits from a combination of brand trust in risk-critical building applications, a dense local production footprint, and strong technical service/training that supports system adoption.
-Automotive & Industry (~14% of sales) is more program-driven and relies on design-in/qualification dynamics plus ongoing technical and logistics support to OEM and industrial customers.
-Key pressures on the moat are cyclical construction demand, raw-material volatility, and tightening chemical/product regulations.
+Construction is the dominant segment, at roughly 83% of Q1 2026 sales, and benefits from a combination of brand trust in risk-critical building applications, a dense local production footprint, and strong technical service/training that supports system adoption.
+Automotive & Industry is more program-driven, at about 17% of Q1 2026 sales, and relies on design-in/qualification dynamics plus ongoing technical and logistics support to OEM and industrial customers.
+Key pressures include cyclical construction demand, raw-material volatility, FX headwinds, and tightening chemical/product regulations.

 Primary segment